 1st September 1917 – ‘Mr. Joseph Spencer Compton Watson, Shipbuilder, of Beckingham, Gainsborough, died on Thursday at the age of 72 years.
 About 25 years ago he founded the present shipyard on the Notts side of the River Trent, after a vain endeavour to secure suitable land on the Lincolnshire side at Gainsborough.
 Mr. Watson, who was a Justice of the Peace, was a Liberal and a Churchman.’

-May 1941 - 'Empire Ford' Motor Coaster, 167108, 325 gross tons, Completed in September 1941.
+May 1941 - 'Empire Ford' Motor Coaster, 167108, 132 x 25 x 9 ft, 150 tons, engines by H. Widdop & Co.
+Ltd. Keigthley., Completed in September 1941 for the Ministry of War.
 Ran aground on 10 January 1943 off Seahouses, Northumberland and abandoned the next day.
 Refloated and anchored, but broke free and drifted and grounded off the Farne Islands and sank.
 Refloated on 27 February 1943 and towed to Warkworth harbour.
 Arrived at the River Tyne on 6 March 1943 under tow for repairs.
 Sold in 1943 to the Dutch Government and renamed 'Noorderhaven'.
 Sold in 1947 to Société Navigation d'Import et d'Export, Dakar, Senegal and renamed 'Saint Honorat'.
 New diesel engine fitted in 1951.
 Sold in 1965 to D. Vassilatos, Greece and renamed 'Korali'.
 1966 for K. Savva Brothers, Greece and renamed 'Maria S'.
 Sold in 1967 to P & M Gogis, Greece and renamed 'Sofia Gogi'.
 Sold to new Greek owners in 1975 and renamed 'Konstantinos Gaviotis'.
 1976 for G Atsalis & Co, Greece and renamed 'Agios Georgios'.

 June 1942 - 'Empire Meadow' Steam Tug for Ministry of War Transport, official No. 167128, 242 gross tons.
 Completed in August 1942.
 1946 for J Cooper, Belfast and renamed 'Meadow'.
 Fitted with a new diesel engine in 1963.
 1969 for R. & J. H. Rea Ltd, then sold in 1970 to Cory Ship Towage Ltd. 1973 for Maritime Commercial Enterprises, Greece and renamed 'Hector'.
 1978 for H. N. Spiliopoulos, Greece.
 Scrapped in December 1978 at Perama, Greece.